 Home to the fastest-growing economies in the world, Africa is ready to carry its progress forward, not least through technological development, innovation, and a young and ambitious workforce.
 As with any progress, the right mindset is, however, crucial to driving this transformation ahead.

 Africa is a 12 million-square-mile continent with a collective population of 1.2 billion people.
 The 54 independent countries forming the African continent share, albeit to a different extent, a common history of colonialism and oppression, setting them back decades in terms of economic development.
 However, the African countries are progressing through a common timeline of independence, industrial reforms, and consistent improvement in the quality of life.

-According to the World Bank, Africa is home to six of the world’s ten fastest-growing economies – Ghana, Ethiopia, Côte d’Ivoire, Djibouti, Senegal and Tanzania – and is expected to grow by 3.5 percent in 2019.
+According to the World Bank, Africa is home to six of the world’s ten fastest-growing economies – Ghana, Ethiopia, Côte d’Ivoire, Djibouti, Senegal and Tanzania – and is expected to grow by more than 4 percent in 2020.
 Despite some undeniable infrastructural and political challenges, such a high level of growth is a clear testament to the fact that Africa’s economy is consistently catching up.

 The concept of Africa as a hub of economic growth, trade, and digitalization can only be sustainable through collective efforts and structural reforms.
 If managed properly, the vast investment opportunities across the continent have the potential to establish Africa as a pioneer of the digital age.
 As the costs of accessing technology become affordable, governments are more capable of investing in the infrastructure required to advance technological development.